python-cffi/cffi/doc/source/index.rst

 Installation and Status
 =======================================================

-This code has been tested on Linux only.
-It is known to contain some cross-platform issues.
-Work on Windows will be coming soon.
+This code has been developed on Linux but should work on any POSIX or Windows platform.
+There are some Windows-specific issues left.

 Requirements: